allenjzhang/typespec-e2e-demo/todoApp/samples/javascript/README.md

 # client library samples for JavaScript

 These sample programs show how to use the JavaScript client libraries for in some common scenarios.
+The operations include:

+- create a user
+- get a non-exist todo item
+- create a todo item
+- get the created todo item
+- list all available todo items
+- delete the todo item

 ## Prerequisites